PC Gamer Ranked are our ridiculously comprehensive lists of the best, worst, and everything in-between from every corner of PC gaming.

 The Warhammer mods for Rome and Medieval 2 proved there was an audience for a Total War: Warhammer, but it still felt like a miracle both that it finally happened, and that it was done so well.
-The factions feel distinct and make you want to actually play the campaign more than once, and it cleverly ditches some of the series' more indulgent elements like lineages and seasons to create a more streamlined Total War, one that feels suited to fantasy-bashing whether you're playing honor-driven Brettonian knights or headbutt-hungry orcs.
+The factions feel distinct and make you want to actually play the campaign more than once, and it cleverly ditches some of the series' more indulgent elements like lineages and seasons to create a streamlined version of Total War, one that feels suited to fantasy bash-ups whether you're playing honor-driven Brettonian knights or headbutt-hungry orcs.

-The sequel is better, but if you're particularly devoted to one of the factions in the first game I'd recommend it, and you're going to want to buy both eventually anyway.
+The sequels are better, but if you're particularly devoted to one of the factions in the first game I'd still recommend it, and you're going to want to buy all three eventually to get access to everyone in the Immortal Empires campaign anyway.

 Sometimes in Vermintide 2 an enemy, whether a furry ratman or one of the worm-pale Northmen, gets killed the moment before your swing connects.
 The elf at the back puts an arrow in an eye socket, or the witch hunter jabs his rapier through while running past.
 Even though your own attack is wasted, watching it connect and sever an already dead enemy's limb is never a downer, because that's how good it feels to hit things in Vermintide 2.